 Vajk Peter

-3rd-year student, Bachelor of Design Te Tohu Paetahi mō te Hoahoa in Industrial Design
+Bachelor of Design Te Tohu Paetahi mō te Hoahoa in Industrial Design

 “When I first started at AUT, I was enrolled in the maritime engineering degree to guide me on the path towards designing boats.
-However, after my first year I found myself looking for a more creative course to fully explore my passion, and the lovely AUT staff guided me towards industrial design.”
+However, after my first year I found myself looking for a more creative course to fully explore my passion, and the lovely AUT staff guided me towards industrial design.

-“Industrial design is a broad course, and delving into design briefs offers many directions – from a small handheld product to a large artefact, a great new system or even an app.
-It means that I can focus on designing the things I care about.
-With the support from my lecturers and classmates, I quickly caught up and I’m more than happy with my decision.
-And it’s always great to see the massive range of concepts that the class has developed for each brief.”
+“I loved that industrial design is a broad course, and delving into design briefs offers many directions – from a small handheld product to a large artefact, a great new system or even an app.
+It meant that I could focus on designing the things I care about.
+With the support from my lecturers and classmates, I quickly caught up and was more than happy with my decision.
+And it was always great to see the massive range of concepts the class developed for each brief.”

 Supported to thrive

 “Rather than just preparing you for an exam with loads of theory, AUT prepares you for the world after university with its more hands-on approach and vast industry connections.
-Using the briefs that we design for each semester, I can explore my interests.
+Using the briefs that we designed for each semester, I could explore my interests.
 For example, in one brief we needed to create a product incorporating underutilised New Zealand strong wool.
 I practised my love of the outdoors through the development of a bag for taking perishable food on tramps.

-“This scholarship has supported me greatly with my studies and with the move to Auckland from Dunedin.
+“This scholarship supported me greatly with my studies and with the move to Auckland from Dunedin.
 Because it contributed to my first-year accommodation costs at Te Āhuru Mayoral Drive Student Accommodation and to my course fees, it lifted a lot of stress off my shoulders.
 This enabled me to focus more of my time on studying rather than worrying about money.”

 Advice for other students

-Now in the final year of his studies, Vajk has some great advice for other students interested in art and design.
+Vajk has some great advice for other students interested in art and design.

 “The freedom while studying is unmatched.
 You can explore your interests and creative mind with no consequences, while having access to world-class facilities at your fingertips.